-The process of creating the sample project is simple and intuitive, this process is divided into just two steps which are detailed below.
+The process of importing a template is divided into two steps, which are detailed below.

-During the first step of the project creation you will be able to create a Blank project or to Import a template according to the options below.
+During the first step of the project creation, you can create a Blank project or Import a template according to the options below.

-Our projects templates include some examples for most of the features from Scriptcase, you can preview them on the website.
-When you import a project template Scriptcase will delivery some ready applications and also the database tables.
-Hereinafter you will see the steps to import one template project, the “Samples”.
+When you import a project template, Scriptcase will delivery some ready to use applications and also the database tables.
+Here you see the steps to import one template project, the “Samples.”

-First, you need to chose the project and customize the details.
-Description and image, are optional.
+First, you need to choose the project and customize all the details.
+Description and image are optional.

 - Project Icon - You can select a project icon for display purposes in the project list.
-This field is not required, and may be changed after creation inside project properties.
+This field is not required, and you may change after creation inside project properties.

-- Project Name - The name of the project is required for its creation.
-The project name must contain 1-32 alphanumeric characters, without space neither special characters.
+- Project Name - The project name must contain 1-32 alphanumeric characters, without space neither special characters.

-- Project Description - This where you’ll give a brief description of the project and it’s not required, also able to inform after the creation of the project.
+- Project Description - Here, you give a brief description of the project, not required, also able to inform after the creation of the project.

-- Additional Project information - Here you can add some additional information you want for the project.
-This field is not required, and may be changed after creation in properties in the project.
+- Additional Project information - Here, you can add some additional information you want for the project.
+This field is not required, and you may change after the creation of project properties.

-Our template projects are available for MySQL, Oracle, SQL Server, Postgres, Access, SQLite, Firebird.
+Our template projects are available for MySQL, Oracle, SQL Server, PostgreSQL, Access, SQLite, Firebird.

 Use default connection (SQLite)

-By clicking on the option “Use default connection (SQLite)” Scriptcase undertakes to create a database, with the SQLite database, and insert all the information of tables and records.
-The database file with the project tables and some dummy records will be stored within Scriptcase’s directory.
+By clicking on the option “Use default connection (SQLite),” Scriptcase undertakes to create a database, with the SQLite database, and insert all the information of tables and records.
+The database file with the project tables and some dummy records within the Scriptcase directory.

 Create a new connection to my database